Service invocation overview

 - Service A receives the response.

 Service invocation provides several features to make it easy for you to call methods between applications.

-Service invocation supports calls across namespaces.
+Service invocation also supports calls across namespaces.
 On all supported hosting platforms, Dapr app IDs conform to a valid FQDN format that includes the target namespace.

 nodeapp) in addition to the namespace the app runs in (